FasterSpeeding/hikari-orchestrator/docs/index.md

 This CLI command has two required arguments:

 - `--entrypoint`/`-ep` (`ORCHESTRATOR_ENTRYPOINT`): Path to the function which
-  will be called as with each initialised [hikari.GatewayBotAware][hikari.traits.GatewayBotAware] object.
+  will be called with each initialised [hikari.GatewayBotAware][hikari.traits.GatewayBotAware] object.
   This must be in the format of  `{module_path}:{function_name}`.
 - `token` (`DISCORD_TOKEN`): The bot's Discord token.
 It's recommended that